Jammy2211/PyAutoArray/autoarray/util/nn/README.md

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/your/path/to/autoarray/util/nn/src/nn

-You may wish to add this to your ~/.bashrc file or virtual enviroment activate script so you do not need to re-enter the path every time you open a new enviroment.
+You may wish to add this to your ~/.bashrc file or virtual environment activate script so you do not need to re-enter the path every time you open a new environment.

 2. go to directory 'nn'